jcubic/ascii-globe/README.md

 |__| |__||_______||_______||___| |___|        |_______||_______||_______||_______||_______|
 ```

-Isomorphic ASCII globe renderer.
-Works in Node.js and the browser with no platform-specific dependencies.
+[Isomorphic ASCII globe renderer](https://github.com/jcubic/ascii-globe).
+Works in Node.js and the
+browser with zero dependencies.

 ## Installation